How-to Guide: clang-format

 git checkout llvmorg-14.0.6 # version tag

-and not any of the other tooling,
+Also, if you only need clang-format and not any of the other tooling,

 it will build faster/smaller if you use the CMake flag

-to only build clang
+-DLLVM_ENABLE_PROJECTS="clang" to only build clang and it's friends,

-rather than all of llvm
+rather than all of llvm.

 And finally, the README for LLVM version 14.0.6